Audience Response, Interaction, Participation & Engagement

 •Whether it’s an audience you are familiar with?

-•Are there many in the audience there to come and see just you?
+•Are there a lot of people in the audience there to come and see just you?

 When you’re practising your song, it’s best to decide then which point in your performance is best for any audience engagement.
 You want the audience response to add value to your song and performance so it’s best to know what’s appropriate to your performance and to be aware of the reaction you’re likely to receive.